JMRI/JMRI/jmri_versions.md

 * The MINOR version changes when someting annotated with `@API(MAINTAINED)` changes or something marked with `@API(DEPRECATED)` is removed.
 For example: jmri-5.4.3.jar -> jmri-5.5.0.jar
 * The PATCH version increases for every release, except when MAJOR or MINOR version changes.
 For example: jmri-5.4.3.jar -> jmri-5.4.4.jar

+Changes that are still backwards compatible does not trigger a new MAJOR or MINOR version.
+For example, adding a new default method on an interface does not result in a new MAJOR or MINOR version.
+But adding a new method without a default implementation on an interface marked with `@API(MAJOR)` or `@API(MAINTAINED)` will trigger a new MAJOR or MINOR version, since all classes that inherits that interface will need to implement it, unless their parents implement it.

 Non official releases (test releases) is marked with SNAPSHOT, for example jmri-4.3.5-SNAPSHOT.jar.

 Developer releases are marked with the developers GitHub user name (if that's possible) or some other identifier.
 For example jmri-4.3.5-SNAPSHOT+danielb987.jar.